 Brian Cohen is an accomplished litigator practicing in federal and state courts throughout the country.
-He has extensive experience in all phases of litigation and, over the course of his career, has successfully represented a diverse clientele in a broad range of complex business and real estate litigation and class action litigation.
+Over the course of his career, he has successfully represented a diverse clientele in a broad range of high-stakes litigation, including business, real estate, and class action litigation.

 In October 2012, Brian was selected by the Connecticut Law Tribune as one of its “New Leaders in the Law,” honoring attorneys age 40 and under who stand out as leaders in the legal profession.